paganswrath/OmegaTech/README.md

 5. **Explore the code**: Open the project in your favorite text editor or integrated development environment (IDE) to explore and modify the source code according to your needs.

 6. **Start developing**: Customize the game by modifying the source code.
-You can create new levels, add new sprites, implement game mechanics, and more.
+You can create new levels, implement game mechanics, and more.
+7. **Note**: Make sure GameData Folder and Engine Executable are in the Same folder.

 ## Contributing